WaX2000/BCDFI/README.md

 3.7.9
 ### Dependencies
 requirement.txt
-### File description
+### Data file description
 1) Trained model parameters file: `./data/model/model.pth`
-2) Input file: The `./data/cate_feat.csv` stores the categorical input variables and `./data/cont_feat.csv` stores the continuous input variables, which meet the input requirements of AMFormer model.
+2) Input data file: The `./data/cate_feat.csv` stores the categorical input variables and `./data/cont_feat.csv` stores the continuous input variables, which meet the input requirements of AMFormer model.
 The provided data is synthetic, but you can use data from the real world.

 ### Testing
 To run the code on the demo dataset, run: